Fisheryu1234/hugo-academic-jmwebsite_Fisher/content/authors/admin/_index.md

 #- Visitors
 ---

 Hi, welcome to my website!
-I am currently working as an Economist at [Digonex](https://www.digonex.com), providing dynamic pricing solutions to clinets in attractions and performing arts.
+I am currently working as an economist at [Digonex](https://www.digonex.com), providing dynamic pricing solutions to clinets in attractions and performing arts.
 I received my PhD in Economics at Rice University in May 2023.
 My research fields are empirical industrial organization and applied microeconometrics, Feel free to contact me!

 # Here are my one-page [resume](files/Yu_Xiaoyu_Resume.pdf) and the research-oriented [CV](files/Fisher_CV.pdf).